Read the passage and mark A,B,C or D for blanks (1 to 6).

 Which of the following best paraphrases the underlined sentence in paragraph 3?

-ATurning waste into energy causes bacteria to replace every industrial process with human labor.
+CTurning waste into energy causes bacteria to replace every industrial process with human labor.

-CBy converting waste into useful outputs, bacteria move the burden from people to broader industrial systems.
+DBy converting waste into useful outputs, bacteria move the burden from people to broader industrial systems.

 💡